rws10/Great_Ideas_show/README.md

     adding it in to the rest of the things that need to send emails
 - Time sensitive auto-actions

+FOR JOSH:
 Looks:
 Idea:
 - index:
   - search bar in the top right corner
+  - Make the approval button only appear if the status is set to submitted.

 - details:
   - put the files into a table. get rid of the "Link" title